 As radio DJ/That Metal Show co-host Eddie Trunk pointed out during his introduction, the Hiro Ballroom is certainly not the type of place you normally see a hard rock show.
 Yet it was at this Japanese themed night club/ballroom where Adrenaline Mob, the new supergroup featuring Mike Portnoy and Russell Allen, made their live debut this past Friday night (June 24).

 Seeing how this was Portnoy’s first time performing original material since leaving Dream Theater, it’s understandable that everyone’s curiosity was at an all time high as we waited in the intimate ballroom.
+Concert tickets were sold out and the ballroom was packed to the brim.
 Besides the sampler posted on their Facebook page, this was fans’ chance to material from Adrenaline Mob.
 So after seeing them perform their entire debut album live, what’s my verdict on Adrenaline Mob?

 Well, just like the Facebook sampler, Adrenaline Mob’s debut show further proved that this wasn’t a typical Portnoy project.
 In other words, fans of Portnoy and Russell Allen’s progressive/experimental style would be surprised by Adrenaline Mob’s mainstream, radio friendly appeal.
 Though it had its technical moments, the band’s music was somewhat simpler, straight to the core hard rock.
 A majority of the songs and riffs channeled early Pantera and Dio mixed with Disturbed and Black Label Society’s modern flair.
 At some points, the songs even featured a similar accessibility heard in bands like Shinedown.